Skip to content

 Aurora Endpoints

-Use the cluster endpoint for read-write operations or the reader endpoint for read-only queries.
+Use the cluster endpoint for read-write or the reader endpoint for read-only queries.

 Aurora PostgreSQL